codex-academy/oh-oh/pages/light.md

 ## Object Composition

 The technique to use Objects to create a new Objects is called [Object Composition](https://en.wikipedia.org/wiki/Object_composition).
 It models the relationship between object using a `has a` type of relationship.
-The newly created object that is composed by using existing objects will use functionality from the already existing objects.
+The newly created object is composed by using existing objects.
+The object use functionality from the existing objects.

 You can use `Object Composition` to create a `TrafficLight` Object that is using the `Light` Objects.
-That way a TrafficLight object don't have to care how a Light is switched on or off, but it can rely on the fact that a light can be switched on and off.
+The Traffic Light object don't have to care how a Light is switched on or off, but it can rely on the fact that a light can be switched on and off.

 ## Summary

-Objects are created by instantiating Classes, an object's constructor is the first function that is called on class instantiation.
+Objects are created by instantiating Classes.
+An object's constructor is the first function that is called on class instantiation.
 The constructor is place to initialize the data in the resulting Object instance.
-Objects can have member functions and attributes that is publicly available and gives an object some behaviour and state.
-Private functions and variables are only available inside of an object instance.
-Attributes can be exposed as read only and as a result can't be modified from outside of the Object.
+Objects can have member functions and attributes that is publicly available.
+Private functions and variables are available inside of an object instance.
+Attributes can be exposed as read-only and as a result can't be modified from outside of the Object.